ArcticSnow/photo4D/README.md

 ## Description

 This project consists of an automated program to generate point cloud from time-lapse set of images from independent cameras.
 The software:
-​      1) sorts images by timestamps,
+​      1. sorts images by timestamps,
-​      2) assess the image quality based on lumincace and bluriness, ​      3) identify automatically GCPs through the stacks of images, ​      4) run Micmac to compute point clouds, and
+​      2. assess the image quality based on lumincace and bluriness, ​      3. identify automatically GCPs through the stacks of images, ​      4. run Micmac to compute point clouds, and
-​      5) convert point cloud to rasters.
+​      5. convert point cloud to rasters. (not implemented)

 The project should be based on open-source libraries, for public release.